tylernix/finch-sandbox/README.md

 The response to this request will contain a JSON encoded object containing a `payroll_provider_id`, `company_id`, and an `access_token`.
 Now that you have a valid access_token (for the sandbox), you will use this access token to send requests to Finch's Sandbox APIs from now on.

-Copy the `access_token` and run the following curl command to retrieve the employee directory!
+Copy the `access_token` and paste it inside the request Authorization header.
+Run the following curl command to retrieve the employee directory!

 ```bash
 curl https://finch-sandbox.vercel.app/api/employer/directory \